 Formal City Council Meetings

-The formal meeting may appear to proceed quickly with important decisions reached after very little discussion.
+The formal meeting may appear to proceed very quickly, with important decisions reached after little discussion.
 However, the agenda is available to council members the Thursday prior to the meeting, giving them the opportunity to study every item and to ask questions of City staff members.
 Many of the items may have also been previously discussed during a council policy session or subcommittee meeting.
-If no additional facts are presented at the formal meeting, they often act on matters without further discussion.
+If no additional facts are presented at the formal meeting, action may be taken without further discussion.